 (1) These amounts represent the dollar amounts of the aggregate grant date value, computed in accordance with FASB ASC Topic 718, Stock Compensation, of the RSUs and stock options granted to the directors during fiscal 2021.
 Generally, the grant date fair value is the amount that we would expense in our financial statements over the award's vesting schedule.
 For additional information regarding the assumptions made in calculating these amounts, see Note 13 "Stock-Based Compensation" to our audited, consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2021 as filed with the SEC on March 1, 2022.
 The stock options' maximum term is ten years after the date of grant.
 On June 9, 2021, (i) each of Messrs.
 Davidson, Ozonian and Dalporto and Mses.
-Henderson and Sarasvathy received a grant of 557 restricted stock units and a grant of stock options to purchase of our common stock, and (ii) Mr. Thompson received grants of stock options to purchase an aggregate of 2,375 shares of our common stock, and (iii) Ms. Witz received a grant of 557 restricted stock units and a grant of stock options to purchase an aggregate of 1,154 shares of common stock.
-On June 9, 2021, the closing price of a share of our common stock on the Nasdaq Stock Market was \$206.52.
+Henderson and Sarasvathy received a grant of 557 restricted stock units and a grant of stock options to purchase 521 shares of our common stock, and (ii) Mr. Thompson received a grant of stock options to purchase an aggregate of 1,154 shares of common stock.
+On June 9, 2021, the closing price of a share of our common stock dur net Nasdaq Stock Market was \$206.52.
 The per share exercise price for the stock options is \$206.52.
-Except for stock options to purchase 765 shares of our common stock granted to Mr. Thompson pursuant to his election to receive such award in lieu of his annual cash fees, and the 633 stock options to purchase shares of our common stock granted to Ms. Witz pursuant to her election to receive such award in lieu of her annual cash fees, which were fully vested upon the grant date, the restricted stock units and the stock options granted to our non-employee directors on June 9, 2021 will vest on the earliest of the date of our 2022 annual meeting of stockholders, June 9, 2022, a change in control of the Company and the applicable director's death or disab
+Except for stock options to purchase 765 shares of our common stock granted to Mr. Thompson pursuant to his election to receive such award in lieu of his annual cash fees, which were fully vested upon the grant date 633 stock options to purchase shares of our common stock granted to Ms. Witz pursuant to her election to receive such award in lieu of her annual cash fees, which were fully vested upon the grant date 630 church and the applicable director's death or disability.